BorisKozo/jsHash/README.md

 * **rehash(options, overwriteIfExists)** - Returns a copy of the HashTable but all the key-value pairs are re-insrted using the new options. _overwriteIfExists_ is handled the same way as in the _add_ function.

+#### Static Functions

+* **[static] union(first, second, [options], [overwriteIfExists])** - Creates a new HashTable which is a union of the first and second HashTables.
+You may specify an optional _options_ parameter and an optional _overwriteIfExists_ parameter.
+The options are used to create the result HashTable and all the key-value pairs are added accordingly.
+When _overwriteIfExists_ is true and a key from the second HashTable already exists in the first HashTable the entire key-value pair is overwritten in the result.
+If _overwriteIfExists_ is false then the key-value pair from the second HashTable is ignored.

 ###HashSet
 To create a new HashSet use the _new_ keyword: